EdgeApp/edge-docs/source/index.html.md

 })
 ```

-Locks this `receiveAddress` so that any future calls to [ABCWalletTx.getReceiveAddress](#getreceiveaddress), without the `publicAddress` specified, will no longer return this address.
+Locks this `receiveAddress` so that any future calls to [ABCCurrencyWallet.getReceiveAddress](#getreceiveaddress), without the `publicAddress` specified, will no longer return this address.
 Funds can still be received on this address.
-Use [ABCWalletTx.getReceiveAddress](#getreceiveaddress) with `publicAddress` specified to get back this object in the future.
+Use [ABCCurrencyWallet.getReceiveAddress](#getreceiveaddress) with `publicAddress` specified to get back this object in the future.

 ### makeAddressQrCode